initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 ### Design the State

-A typical angular application will have many feature modules.
-Each feature module will be consuming specific kinds of data.
-As such there could be many `feature states` .

-Let us assume, we have a blog application that has a feature module called `profile`.
-The profile module requires data related to `users `and `posts `.
+Let's assume, our angular application has many feature modules.
+One of the feature modules is responsible for user's profile.
+The `profile `module is responsible for rendering the list of  `users `and the related `posts `.

-To design the state, we can assume that the state required for the profile module should contain **list of users** and **list of posts**.
+To design the state, we can assume that the state required for the profile module should contain **List of users** and **List of posts**.

 Let's call the profile state as `ProfileFeatureState`.